-SUMMARY: Notice is hereby given that the U.S. International Trade Commission has determined to review in-part an initial determination ("ID") (Order No. 27) of the presiding administrative law judge ("ALJ") granting Complainant's motion for summary determination of section 337 violation by Defaulting Respondents.
-Specifically, the Commission has determined to review the ID's analysis and findings with respect to the existence of a domestic industry.
+SUMMARY: Notice is hereby given that the U.S. International Trade Commission has determined not to review a final initial determination ("FID") of the presiding administrative law judge ("ALJ") finding a section 337 violation by the Defaulted Respondents.
 The Commission also requests written submissions, under the schedule set forth below, on remedy, the public interest, and bonding.